42ity/fty-common/README.md

 make check # to run self-test
 ```
 ## How to use Log System
-By default (no log configuration file), the log system use the **BIOS_LOG_LEVEL** variable to set the log level of the agent
+By default (no log configuration file), the logging system use the **BIOS_LOG_LEVEL** variable to set the log level of the agent
 and logs a redirected to the stdout console.

-This system define 6 levels for logs with in order of importance  (low to high) :
+This system set 6 levels for logs with in order of importance  (lowest to highest) :
 * **TRACE** Designates finer-grained informational events than the DEBUG.
 * **DEBUG** Designates fine-grained informational events that are most useful to debug an application.
 * **INFO**  Designates informational messages that highlight the progress of the application at coarse-grained level.